 So many entrepreneurs don’t know their profit margins, cost of goods sold, or their best-performing channels (Instagram, Youtube, Website etc.), which are crucial to making good marketing decisions.
 Once I mastered the numbers game of sales and revenue, I was able to master the marketing side of it.
 You see, we spend so much time worrying about social media posts, blog posts, email funnels, and sales pages, that we forget to get down to the basics: having a plan.
 The goal alone isn’t enough.
 Instead of worrying about building a six-figure business, let’s figure out how to make $100 or $200 dollars a day.
 (I actually created a business calculator to help you figure that out.)

 $100,000 seems like an overwhelming number, but setting bite-sized goals helps.
 If you want to cross into the illustrious six-figure club, you need to make $275 dollars a day.
 Not too bad right?
 When you break down that large revenue goal into a more digestible one, you can breathe a sigh of relief, because now it feels doable.
 Once you have your daily revenue goal, it’s time to map out what that looks like in real life.

 This is how you hit that revenue goal.

 There are three things that you need to constantly do in order to gain momentum in making sales.

 Have product goals in mind, not money goals.

-The first thing you need to do is break down daily revenue call into actual prodigals.
+The first thing you need to do is break down daily revenue goal into actual product goals.
 I know that if I want to make $175 per day I need to sell two marketing plans or two group-coaching memberships and two bundles to make that happen.
-I also know that I can sell one marketing automation package and make that happen by knowing the different combinations of products that I need to move every single day a housemate to prioritize what I need to promote and showcase on social media and conversations and general off line work.
+I also know that I can sell one marketing automation package and make that happen.
+By knowing the different combinations of products that I need to move every single day, it allows me to prioritize what I need to promote and showcase on social media and conversations and general offline work.